-In this article, we’ll review all-you-can-eat data: the unlimited internet offering from Three.
-We’ll start by looking at the features of the tariff and how it compares to other offers from Three such as Go Binge.
-We’ll then compare the all-you-can-eat data plans available before looking at coverage, international roaming and how you can keep an existing phone number when moving to Three.
+In this article, we’ll review the unlimited data offering from Three in the UK.
+We’ll start by looking at the features of Three’s unlimited data price plan and at the multiple ways you’re able to get access to it.
+We’ll then compare Three’s unlimited data plan to rival mobile networks before looking at the coverage you can expect on the service.
+Finally, we’ll look at how you can keep your existing phone number when moving from another mobile network to Three.

 - 4 International Travel

 - 7 More Information

 In the UK, Three has stood out for the best part of a decade amongst the major mobile networks for offering an unlimited data plan.